-Initially, a total of 178 recommendations were formulated by four EU Citizens Panels, they are a direct response to the strategic and social issues in Europe’s neighbourhood: they suggest an EU army, the replacement of oil and gas imports with renewable energies, an end to national vetoes, greater democratic rights for citizens and fully harmonised responses to health and refugee crises.
-The sample recommendations in the section below show the variety of topics covered.
+Initially, a total of 178 recommendations were formulated by four EU Citizens Panels, they were a direct response to the strategic and social issues in Europe’s neighbourhood: they suggest an EU army, the replacement of oil and gas imports with renewable energies, an end to national vetoes, greater democratic rights for citizens and fully harmonised responses to health and refugee crises.

 Some of these are far-reaching, such as the abolition of national vetoes, the right of initiative for the European Parliament, higher EU investment in climate and social issues, and an ambitious reform of the EU agricultural policy.

 On Saturday 30th April, the 325 recommendations of the Executive Board were endorsed by the Conference Plenary and was then handed over to Presidents Von der Leyen, Metsola and Macron.